-In this feature, the second in our four-part series on beginning birdwatching in association with Meopta Optics, we take a look at your garden birds, your local patch, and how getting to know them better can help you improve as a birder.
+In this feature, the second in our four-part series on beginning birdwatching, we take a look at your garden birds, your local patch, and how getting to know them better can help you improve as a birder.

 It’s tempting when you’re just getting started with bird watching to head immediately for local birding hotspots, and there’s nothing wrong with that.
 Going where the birds, and other birders, are is an obvious thing to do to build your experience with a wide diversity of bird species (for an overview of Ireland’s top birding sites you can’t beat the excellent “Finding Birds in Ireland” by Eric Dempsey), But when you’re keen to hone your fledgling birding skills, don’t overlook the potential of your own back garden or local park.

 The first birds most people notice are the birds in and around their gardens.
 It’s watching those garden birds, feeding them, putting up nest boxes, and a desire to identify what we’re looking at that kindles a curiosity, that ignites an interest and perhaps inflames a passion for birds that can last a lifetime.

 Even after decades of watching birds it still amazes me how much you can learn just from paying attention to our familiar garden birds.